 Keep the equity at home, where it belongs.

-Without revenue you don’t have a product, you have an externally-funded and staffed hobby.
+Without revenue you don’t have a product, you have a funded and staffed hobby.

 Every goal, every objective in your company should lead back to revenue.
 If it doesn’t lead back to generating revenue, it shouldn't get done.